-In 2019, we centralised our existing climate resilience assessments into a Group Resilience Assessment Tool to help us understand physical climate risk at a portfolio level.
+Climate resilience assessments are consolidated in a Group Resilience Assessment Tool to help us understand physical climate risk at a portfolio level.
 This tool provides results that can be benchmarked across Stockland's assets and portfolios in a centralised system.
 It now stores over 10 years of climate resilience data which will be used for future analytics across our portfolio to support decision-making and investment.
-We have completed climate resilience assessments at all of our assets in high-risk regions.
 More information on our climate resilience assessment scores is contained in our ESG Data Pack.